annashipman/annashipman.github.io/_posts/2021-01-01-meeting-everyone.md

 At this stage, I have a lot of other ways of gathering information about how my team are doing.
 I have open conversations with direct reports who keep me in the loop.
 We have a Peakon survey, we do a Spotify healthcheck, we have a line managers channel where we raise issues, teams have retrospectives, and we do have feedback loops.
 So while I am sure there are issues that I am completely missing, I am not sure (famous last words!) that there are enough to justify the time again.

 What I do do is have a 5-10 minute conversation with new starters in their first week or so, so the initial barrier of a conversation with me is broken, and I try to have a coffee with people when they leave the team.
-That is another great opportunity to ask the "is there anythiung I should know" question.
+That is another great opportunity to ask the "is there anything I should know" question.

-Making sure the relationship is still there is something we all need to address as a team, especially now we are working from home, so things like social events (some in work time) are a big part of that, and I make sure to attend as often as I can, both to try to make sure I don't become a distant, completely unapproachable figure, and also because they are often extremely fun!
+Now that we are all working from home, I arrange catch ups with people on my team to see how they are doing and to try and replace the casual conversation in the kitchen that is now missing*.
+Working out how not to lose the social capital we've uilt up in the office, and building it up with new starters is something we all need to address.
+For a start, things like social events (in work time) are a big part of that, and I make sure to attend as often as I can, both to try to make sure I don't become a distant, completely unapproachable figure, and also because they are often extremely fun.

+*If you are on my team and want one of these, even if just for a chat, Slack me.